nahueldsanchez/blogpost_qiling_dlink_2/Readme.md

 00066bd0 02 00 1c 3c            lui        gp,0x2
 ...
 ```
 I got offset `0x00066bd0`.
-Then I concluded that doing base address + offset I was going to be fine, however after trial and error and checking other function addresses with GDB I found out that I needed t subtract 0x10000.
+Then I concluded that doing base address + offset I was going to be fine, however after trial and error and checking other function addresses with GDB I found out that I needed to subtract 0x10000.
 So I came with the following Python function:

 ```Python
 def calc_address(addr_offset):